chng/multichat/README.md

           }

 DAL:
-	  //this is a <b>singleton</b> class, thus it is shared by BLL classes. class CMYSQL_Singleton
+	      this is a <b>singleton</b> class, thus it is shared by BLL classes. class CMYSQL_Singleton
           {